 F♯ major key signature (6 sharps)

 F♯ major has six sharps: F♯, C♯, G♯, D♯, A♯, and E♯.
-Yes, E♯ is technically the same pitch as F natural, but in this key it's written as E♯ to keep one note of each letter name in the scale.
+Yes, E♯ is the same pitch as F natural, but in this key it's written as E♯ so the scale keeps one note of each letter name.
+Its relative minor is D♯ minor, and the whole signature is often written enharmonically as G♭ major (six flats) instead.

 C♯ major key signature (7 sharps)

 C♯ major has all seven sharps: F♯, C♯, G♯, D♯, A♯, E♯, and B♯.
-It's the most extreme sharp key and is often written enharmonically as D♭ major instead for easier reading.
+It's the most extreme sharp key and is usually written enharmonically as D♭ major (five flats) for easier reading.
+Its relative minor is A♯ minor.

 How to memorize sharp key signatures